Cars with Aluminum Engine Blocks

 Real-World Performance Data

-• Enhanced Fuel Efficiency: I’ve seen up to 20% better fuel economy compared to older engines, which makes a big difference on long trips.
+• Enhanced Fuel Efficiency: EcoBoost engines can achieve up to 20% better fuel economy compared to older engines.

 Consumer Feedback